Running of the top quark mass from proton-proton collisions at $\sqrt{s} =$ 13 TeV: The CMS detector and Monte Carlo simulation

 In this analysis, the same Monte Carlo (MC) simulations as in Ref.~\cite{Sirunyan:2018goh} are used.
-In particular, \ttbar events are simulated using the \POWHEG~v2~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd,Frixione:2007nw} NLO MC generator interfaced to \PYTHIA~8.202~\cite{Sjostrand:2014zea} for the modelling of the parton shower and using the CUETP8M2T4 underlying event tune~\cite{CMS-PAS-TOP-16-021,Skands:2014pea}, and the proton structure is described by means of the NNPDF3.0~\cite{Ball:2012cx} parton distribution function (PDF) set.
-Background processes include single top quark production, Drell--Yan events, \Wjets production, and diboson events, while the contribution from QCD multijet production is found to be negligible.
+In particular, \ttbar, \tW, and Drell--Yan (DY) events are simulated using the \POWHEG~v2~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd,Frixione:2007nw,Re:2010bp,Alioli:2010qp} NLO MC generator interfaced to \PYTHIA~8.202~\cite{Sjostrand:2014zea} for the modelling of the parton shower and using the CUETP8M2T4 underlying event tune~\cite{CMS-PAS-TOP-16-021,Skands:2014pea}.
+In the simulation, the proton structure is described by means of the NNPDF3.0~\cite{Ball:2014uwa} parton distribution function (PDF) set.
+The largest background contributions are represented by \tW and DY production.
+Other background processes include \Wjets production and diboson events, while the contribution from QCD multijet production is found to be negligible.
 Contributions from all background processes are estimated from simulation and are normalized to their predicted cross section.
-Details on the MC simulation of the backgrounds can be found in Ref.~\cite{Sirunyan:2018goh}.
+Further details on the MC simulation of the backgrounds can be found in Ref.~\cite{Sirunyan:2018goh}.